 1910 Ford Model T Touring

 Harbor Hill, the palatial estate built by John Dodge on an 11-acre lot at 223 Lake Shore Drive in Grosse Pointe.
 Although quite picturesque on the outside, it was in fact never completed at the time of John's death in 1920, the now unused builder's ramp stands idly by.
-The inside, which was to feature 110 rooms/24 baths, was left an empty shell and the ghost like house sat vacant for 20 years until it was demolished in 1940 and the parcel divided up into a dozen smaller parcels.
+The inside, which was to feature 110 rooms/24 baths, was left an empty shell and the ghost like house sat vacant for 20 years until it was demolished in 1940 and the massive lot was divided up into a dozen smaller parcels.
 (Yellow circle below)

 While John Dodge's dreamy mansion is gone, the peninsula he added across from Lake Shore Drive to moor his yacht still remains as a eerie reminder of John Dodge's unfulfilled vision (Below, Black ellipse)